Campus Resources Directory

-The ESC is a student-run organization within the AS that offers resources and a safe environment where students can work on event programming, study or just hang out.
+The Ethnic Student Center (ESC) is an organization within ASWWU that offers resources and a safe environment where students can work on event programming, study or just hang out.
 The ESC supports clubs that assist students in transitioning to Western, developing cultural identity, providing a sense of community and being active in social justice.

 LGBTQ+ Western advances the holistic thriving of diverse LGBTQ+ students, faculty and staff at Western through education, connection to resources, advocacy and celebration.
-The LGBTQ+ Director holds weekly office hours in VU753, and the LGBTQ+ Western website shares information about LGBTQ+ student groups, on and off-campus resources for LGBTQ+ students, and opportunities to study LGBTQ+ topics.
+We hold weekly office hours in VU753, and the LGBTQ+ Western website shares information about LGBTQ+ student groups, on and off-campus resources for LGBTQ+ students, and opportunities to study LGBTQ+ topics.

 Off Campus Living is here to help students learn about renting, tenant rights and responsibilities, and to support commuter students on and off campus.
 We also help connect students living off campus to their neighborhood, City and WWU community.